SOLAS-TTRPG/SOLAS/SOLAS Handbook.md

 ### Ability Scores
 When you create a starting character, start with a score of 1 in each of your abilities (Strength, Dexterity, Constitution, and Mind).
 Then, choose an ability to increase to a score of 2.

-**Speed.** Everybody has a base speed of 20 feet (able to cover Short Range with one Stamina).
-For every point you have in Dexterity (including the base one), you can cover an additional 5 feet with one Stamina.
+**Speed.** Everybody can move up to 30 feet by expending one Stamina.

 **Heart.** Your overall health, equal to 5 times your Constitution, plus 5.